brunokoga/Montevideo/bestiary3_dir/direCorby.md

 Special Abilities

-**Leap (Ex** A dire corby can perform a special kind of [pounce](monster_dir/universalMonsterRules#_pounce attack by jumping into combat.
-When a dire corby charges, it can make a DC 20 [Acrobatics](skill_dir/acrobatics#_acrobatics check to jump into the [air](monster_dir/creatureTypes#_air-subtype and land next to its enemies.
-If it succeeds at this [Acrobatics](skill_dir/acrobatics#_acrobatics) check, it can make a full attack (two claw attacks, plus a rend attack if both claws hit) against foes in reach.
+**Leap (Ex)** A dire corby can perform a special kind of [pounce](monster_dir/universalMonsterRules#_pounce) attack by jumping into combat.
+When a dire corby charges, it can make a DC 20 [Acrobatics](skills/acrobatics#_acrobatics) check to jump into the [air](monster_dir/creatureTypes#_air-subtype) and land next to its enemies.
+If it succeeds at this [Acrobatics](skills/acrobatics#_acrobatics) check, it can make a full attack (two claw attacks, plus a rend attack if both claws hit) against foes in reach.
 If it fails, it can still make its one attack as normal for a charge.

 Dire corbies are subterranean predators that resemble humanoid crows with muscular arms and fearsome claws.
 Though they make their cliff-side homes on the walls of underground chasms, where they climb and leap with death-defying agility, they are most frequently encountered in the tunnels where they wait to ambush prey, leaping down from the ceiling to rend and tear.